 |

-AI-Based Fault Detection on Industrial Controllers (DE)
+AI-Based Fault Detection on Industrial Controllers (EN)

 In this session, we tackle the integration of predictive maintenance (PdM) systems on industrial controllers, a key advancement in Industry 4.0.
 Learn how Siemens automation systems and Model-Based Design can optimize industrial operations.
 We'll explore the integration of Simulink® components within the TIA Portal and LiveTwin, highlighting practical benefits through a live demo of fault detection using Siemens automation technology.
 This demo showcases synthetic data generation via a digital twin approach, focusing on an industrial fan application.
 The project aims to enhance fault classification in industrial equipment by embedding advanced PdM strategies within the Siemens framework.
 MATLAB® and Simulink provide deployment strategies that have been successfully optimized maintenance and offer Siemens customers AI-driven applications with significant operational advantages.